Bose Quiet Comfort 15 Active

 If you do not yet own a set

-of noise cancelling headphones, you are probably best advised to
+of noise cancelling headphones, your choice is to

 either buy a down-market product such as the